alisw/AliPhysics/MUON/READMEtrigger.txt

 root [1] MUONTriggerEfficiency()
 </pre>

-For the CVS default version of the trigger LUT (i.e. lutAptLpt1Hpt1p7.root), Two LUTs are stored in the CDB (/Calib/TriggerLut/) Run0_999999999_v0_s0.root   with Lpt 1.0 GeV and Hpt 1.7 GeV and
+Two LUTs are stored in the CDB (/Calib/TriggerLut/):
+- Run0_999999999_v0_s0.root   with Lpt 1.0 GeV and Hpt 1.7 GeV
-Run0_999999999_v1_s0.root   with Lpt 0.0 GeV and Hpt 1.0 GeV (default)
+- Run0_999999999_v1_s0.root   with Lpt 0.0 GeV and Hpt 1.0 GeV (default)

+and can be built with the AliMUONCDB class taking as source the root files (found in $ALICE_ROOT/MUON/data/):
+- lutAptLpt1Hpt1p7.root
+- lutAptAptLpt1.root

+respectively.

 The reference for J/psi and Upsilon is as below
  For 1000 Jpsi events with: